Citation Styles

 - Kinesiology and Movement Sciences

-This guide is divided into several sections.
-The main AMA page provides an overview of this citation style, who should use it and identifies online reference sources.
-The three additional sections discuss basic guidelines for using the 11th edition of AMA Style for in-text citations, basic guidelines for creating reference list entries, and examples of how different resources are formatted in AMA.
+This main page provides an overview of the 11th edition of AMA Style, who should use it, and online reference sources.
+The three additional subpages outline the guidelines for using in-text citations, describe the rules for creating reference list entries, and provide examples of various source types.

 AMA Manual of Style: A Guide for Authors and Editors